lauterbach-mirror/polarfire_trace/readme.md

 3. Select `axi_to_pti.tcl` and click Run.
 4. Instantiate the `axi_to_pti` HDL+ component in your design and set the `gOutBits` parameters to the desired trace port size.
 5. Connect the `oTraceClk` and `oTraceData` outputs to FPGA pins.
 These will also need matching I/O constraints matching the board schematic.
-6. Connect the AXI interface to either the `FIC_0_AXI4_INITIATOR` or `FIC_1_AXI4_INITIATOR` interfaces of the HSS.
+6. Connect the AXI interface to either the `FIC_0_AXI4_INITIATOR` or `FIC_1_AXI4_INITIATOR` interfaces of the MSS.
-   You will need a CoreAXI4Interconnect component between the HSS and the `axi_to_pti_wrapper` instance.
+   You will need a CoreAXI4Interconnect component between the MSS and the `axi_to_pti_wrapper` instance.
    The converter IP only needs a 4-KiB address range and only needs write access.
    Check the example designs for more details.
-7. The base address where the HSS can write to the converter IP needs to be configured in TRACE32 using the `SYStem.CONFIG USOCSMB.BufferBase` command.
+7. The base address where the MSS can write to the converter IP needs to be configured in TRACE32 using the `SYStem.CONFIG USOCSMB.BufferBase` command.

 ## Integrating the `axi_to_aurora` IP into an existing FPGA design